jeremyrsellars/gratitude-generative-testing/src/gratitude.generative-testing/resources/public/slides/40_composing_generators.md

 <style class='before-speaker-note'></style>

 * Since FsCheck uses `System.Tuple`, which doesn't support "naming" the ordinals, it uses anonymous labels like `tuple.Item1`, `.Item2`, etc. so the semantic meaning of `Item2` may not be obvious in the code.
 Often the generic type serves to label the data, but when a tuple is used to model both height and weight with a float, this can be confusing.
-If you want to embedd the intended use in the type, consider avoiding a primitive like float, and using a custom type.
+If you want to embed the intended use in the type, consider avoiding a primitive like float, and using a custom type.

 ```csharp
     float CalculateBMI(float height, float weight) // confusing